Tips and tricks Best practice guides, FAQ & more

-To explain what CI/CD is, it might be useful to start with what it’s not.
+To explain what CI/CD is, it useful to start with what it’s not.
 Or rather, what was there before CI/CD and why we’ve now moved away from that towards a CI/CD strategy.

 Most of you are probably familiar with the waterfall approach, a method in software development where you first develop, then test, then release.
 No processes overlap, and nothing happens in parallel.
 You start something and finish it before you go on to the next.

 In many areas, this might not sound like such a bad idea.
 For example, it’s a good idea to finish your main course before you move on to dessert, and it’s also a good idea to finish your workout before you take a shower.

 But in software development, things are a bit different.